KxSystems/arrowkdb/README.md

 Each column in the table is mapped to a field in the schema.
 The column name is used as the field name and the column's kdb+ type is mapped to an Arrow datatype as as described [here](#arrowkdbderiveddatatypes).

+??? warning "Derived schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"

+    Each column in the table is mapped to a field in the schema.
+The column name is used as the field name and the column's kdb+ type is mapped to an Arrow datatype as as described [here](#arrowkdbderiveddatatypes).

 ??? warning "For debugging use only"

     The information is generated by the `arrow::Table::ToString()` functionality and displayed on stdout to preserve formatting and indentation.